Alan Soutar: PDC

 In February 2021, Soutar secured a two-year PDC Tour Card at UK Qualifying School.
 He made his televised PDC debut with a first round defeat of Raymond van Barneveld in the 2021 UK Open before falling to Dave Chisnall in the last 16.

 In December 2021, Soutar made his debut at the PDC World Championship, where he defeated Diogo Portela in the first round in the deciding set.
 In the following two rounds, Soutar knocked out two seeds, Mensur Suljović and José de Sousa, each time in the deciding set having survived match darts from his opponent.
 Soutar's run to the last 16 was finally ended by Callan Rydz in a 1–4 defeat.

 In 2022, Soutar made his debut as a qualifier for the Grand Slam of Darts, where he advanced from his group ahead of reigning World Champion Peter Wright after victories over Fallon Sherrock and Nathan Aspinall.
 In the round of 16, Soutar defeated ninth-ranked Jonny Clayton to reach the quarter final where he was defeated by eventual runner-up Nathan Aspinall.
 At the 2023 PDC World Darts Championship, Soutar reached the fourth round again after whitewashing Mal Cuming and Daryl Gurney 3–0 in sets.
 His run proceeded with a win over Danny Noppert before being defeated by Gabriel Clemens.

 In June 2024, Soutar won a first PDC title at PC11 in Hildesheim, defeating Daryl Gurney in the final.

 Personal life

 Soutar joined the Army Cadet Force at the age of 13 and spent nine years as a commando in the British Army, during which he was deployed to Kosovo, Bosnia and Herzegovina and Northern Ireland.

-Away from darts, Soutar is a firefighter as well as training guide dogs in his home with partner Amanda.
+Away from darts, Soutar is a firefighter and trains guide dogs in his home with partner Amanda.
+He took part in the 2026 London Marathon in support of Guide Dogs UK, completing the race in four hours and seventeen minutes.
 Soutar is a keen supporter of his local football team Arbroath F.C.
 In 2012, he set up the Angus Darts Academy, training children in how to play darts.
 He won the "Sporting Volunteer of the Year" award at the Finding Scotland's Real Heroes award in 2013 for his mentorship in darts.